KEY TAKEAWAYS

 The cost of private visitor insurance in Canada offering basic emergency medical coverage of $25,000 to $100,000 may cost between $50 and $300 per month for most travellers under 80.
 Higher coverage amounts, such as $300,000 or more, may range from $250 to over $500 per month, especially for older travellers with unstable pre-existing conditions.

-Cost of visitor medical insurance based on different coverage options
+Cost of visitor insurance based on coverage amount

 *Illustrated premiums are based on individual travellers in good health and for typical trip durations of 30–180 days

-How much does visitor health insurance cost for higher deductibles?
+How much does health insurance for visitors to Canada cost for higher deductibles?

 Choosing a higher deductible for visitor health insurance in Canada can significantly reduce your monthly premium.
 Deductibles typically range from $0 to $1,000, with the most common options being $100, $250, $500, and $1,000.

 While a $0 deductible plan might cost $140 to $160 per month, selecting a $1,000 deductible could lower the cost to around $80 to $100 per month.
-However, travellers must pay more out-of-pocket before insurance kicks in, so it’s important to weigh upfront savings against potential claim costs.
+However, travellers must pay more out-of-pocket before insurance kicks in, so it is important to weigh upfront savings against potential risks.
+Only choose a deductible you can comfortably pay out of pocket in an emergency.

 What does visitor medical insurance coverage exclude?

-While visitor emergency insurance in Canada offers essential protection for emergency health situations, it also comes with specific exclusions such as unstable pre-existing conditions, routine check-ups, pregnancy care, cosmetic surgeries etc. Travellers must review their plans carefully to understand these exclusions before buying a plan
+While visitor emergency insurance in Canada offers essential protection for emergency health situations, it also comes with specific exclusions such as unstable pre-existing conditions, routine check-ups, pregnancy care, cosmetic surgeries, and more.
+Travellers must review their plans carefully to understand these exclusions before buying travel medical insurance for Canadian visitors:

 How much does visitor health insurance cost for families?